Joseph Victor Audoy

 Joseph-Victor Audoÿ was a French General, military engineering officer and politician.
 He was born on 9 May 1782 in Lavaur (Tarn) and died on 25 November 1871 in Saint-Lieux-lès-Lavaur (Tarn).

 Biography

-Son of Pierre Séverin Audoÿ (first Mayor of the city of Lavaur during the French revolution between 1789 and 1792 and member of the National Legislative Assembly between the 28 June 1791 and July 1792) and of Marie Henriette Lucile Pétronille de Clausade de Riols de Mazieu, Joseph-Victor Audoÿ was born on 9 May 1782 in Lavaur in the department of Tarn.
+Joseph-Victor Audoÿ was the son of Pierre Séverin Audoÿ (first Mayor of the city of Lavaur during the French revolution between 1789 and 1792 and member of the National Legislative Assembly between the 28 June 1791 and July 1792) and of Marie Henriette Lucile Pétronille de Clausade de Riols de Mazieu.He was born on 9 May 1782 in Lavaur in the department of Tarn.
 He was the second child in a family of four children.

 He studied at the École Polytechnique de Paris (he was the first polytechnician coming from Tarn), and left it in 1804 to join military engineering.

 Napoleonic Wars

 Audoy became aide-de-camp to Lieutenant-General Joseph, Viscount of Rogniat.
 He thus served in the army of Spain from 1810 to 1812.
 Promoted Captain to the corps of military engineers of the army of Aragon, he participated in the sieges of Lérida, of Tortosa, of Tarragona and of Valencia and was made a Knight of the Legion of Honor on 6 August 1810.

 After his return from the campaign of Russia (1812), he was promoted to Chef de Bataillon and chief engineer in the corps of military engineers.
 Audoy campaigned in Saxony (1813) where he fortified Dresden, then participated in January 1814 in the defense of Metz.
 On 9 November 1814, he was elevated to the rank of Officer of the Legion of Honor.
 On 18 June 1815, he participated in the Battle of Waterloo, where he was wounded.